wtw-software/pageflipper/README.md

 Credits
 ------
-Inspiration and idea based on Christian Laverton's panelslider.
+Inspiration and some work based on Christian Laverton's panelslider.
-Thanks to wtw software for opensourcing the plugin.
+Thanks to wtw software for open-sourcing the plugin.